If you select a Medicare Plan that includes prescription drug coverage, the following information will help you fill your prescriptions.

 Follow this link to View Medicare's Best Available Evidence Policy.
 You will be taken to the Centers for Medicare and Medicaid Services (CMS) Website.

-When you go to a network pharmacy and we provide a temporary supply of a drug that isn't on our formulary, or that has coverage restrictions or limits (but is otherwise considered a "Part D drug"), we will cover a 30-day supply (unless the prescription is written for fewer days).
-After we cover the temporary 30-day supply, we generally will not pay for these drugs as part of our transition policy again.
-We will provide you with a written notice after we cover your temporary supply.
+When you go to a network pharmacy and we provide a temporary supply of a drug that isn't on our formulary, or that has coverage restrictions or limits (but is otherwise considered a "Part D drug"), we will cover a one-time 30-day supply (unless the prescription is written for fewer days).
+We will provide you and your provider with a written notice after we cover your temporary supply.
 This notice will explain the steps you can take to request an exception and how to work with your doctor to decide if you should switch to an appropriate drug that we cover.

 If you are a new member and a resident of a long-term-care facility (like a nursing home), we will cover a temporary 31-day transition supply (unless the prescription is written for fewer days).
 If necessary, we will cover more than one refill of these drugs during the first 90 days you are a new member enrolled in our Plan.
 If you are a long-term care facility resident and have been enrolled in our Plan for more than 90 days and need a drug that isn't on our formulary or is subject to other restrictions, such as step therapy or dosage limits, we will cover a temporary 31-day emergency supply of that drug (unless the prescription is for fewer days) while you pursue a formulary exception.